 The hotel in Ostuni also offers stunning panoramic views over the city.

 The reception offers a concierge service, making sure that your stay will be as ideal as possible.

-Just below the city walls you will find the hotel Relais Sant’Eligio, a beautiful Ostuni accommodation which boasts some of the best views of the city.
+Just below the city walls, you will find the hotel Relais Sant’Eligio, a beautiful Ostuni accommodation that boasts some of the best views of the city.

 The very clean rooms are large and comfortable and come with all the modern amenities that you could need during your stay.
 The ensuite bathrooms come with free toiletries and hair dryers.

 One of the best features of the hotel is the beautiful rooftop terrace, which is home to one of the best views of Ostuni.

 I recommend heading to the terrace to watch the sunset over the white city and douse it with pink and orange hues.